+Students are expected to maintain a 3.0 grade point average each semester.
 The academic performance of full-time students is reviewed at the end of each semester.
 Full-time students are placed on academic probation unless they earn the hours and quality points specified below:

 Hours Earned Quality Points

-First Semester 12-18 36-54
+First Review 12-18 36-54

-Second Semester 34 102
+Second Review 34 102

-Third Semester 49 147
+Third Review 49 147

-The academic performance of part-time students is reviewed when the student has earned 12, 24, 36, and 49 hours.
+The academic performance of part-time students is reviewed each semester and when the student has earned 12, 24, 36, and 49 hours.
 Part-time students are placed on academic probation unless they earn the minimum number of quality points specified below: